Romea/romea-robot-to-world-localisation-core/README.md

 - localisation/twist (romea_localisation_msgs::msg::ObservationTwist2DStamped)

-    This topic is provided by odo localisation plugin node and contains robot twist displacement data
+    This topic is provided by odo localisation plugin node and contains robot twist displacement observation deduced from odometry data coming from controller

 - localisation/angular_speed(romea_localisation_msgs::msg::ObservationAngularSpeedStamped)

-    This topic is provided by imu localisation plugin node and contains robot angular speed data
+    This topic is provided by imu localisation plugin node and contains robot angular speed observation deduced from data coming from IMU sensor

 - localisation/position (romea_localisation_msgs::msg::ObservationPosition2DStamped)

-    This topic is provided by gps localisation plugin node and contains a cartesian position with respect of an ENU reference frame defined by user
+    This topic is provided by gps localisation plugin node and contains a cartesian position with respect of an ENU reference frame defined by user, this observation is deduced from NMEA data coming from gps sensor

 - localisation/course (romea_localisation_msgs::msg::ObservationCourse2DStamped)

-    This topic is provided by gps localisation plugin node and contains a robot course angle with of an ENU reference frame defined by user
+    This topic is provided by gps localisation plugin node and contains a robot course observation with of an ENU reference frame defined by user, this observation is deduced from NMEA data coming from gps sensor

 - localisation/pose (romea_localisation_msgs::msg::ObservationPose2DStamped)